lsgrep/notebooks/_posts/2020-01-25-Setting Up a Media Server with Jellyfin.md

 # Internet Access

+The desktop is connected to a VPS instance with WireGuard.

+Here is the Traefik configuration on the VPS instance.

-1. A somewhat secure Traefik frontend with automated TLS certificates.
+A somewhat secure Traefik frontend with automated TLS certificates.

 ```docker
 # docker-compose.yaml